pikvm/pikvm/docs/auth.md

 [root@pikvm ~]# kvmd-htpasswd list # Show the list of users [root@pikvm ~]# kvmd-htpasswd del <user> # Removes/deletes a user
 ```

+At the moment there is no method to create any ACL for different KVM users.

 -----
 ## Two-factor authentication